 BL.INK offers different user roles to best fit the needs of your organization.

-There are six different types of roles for BL.INK users.
+There are seven different types of roles for BL.INK users.
 Each type has a different function and purpose.
 Account owners and administrators may grant administrative access to other users.
 This article will walk through the differences in each role and how to manage roles for BL.INK account users.

 Access Levels in BL.INK